Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: The Good Strategy

-Similar diagrams can be obtained using $\tobder$ rather than $\toaxeone$, and these are all the local confluence diagrams for $\toms$ that are not squares nor triangles (see \refprop{loc-confluence} and \refprop{strong-commutation}).
+Similar diagrams can be obtained using $\tobder$ and $\toaxetwo$ rather than $\toaxeone$, and these are all the local confluence diagrams for $\toms$ that are not squares nor triangles (see \refprop{loc-confluence} and \refprop{strong-commutation}).

-Preventing these situations from happening, thus forcing evaluation to follow the other side of the diagram, is easy.
-It is enough to forbid the position of the redex to be inside the left sub-term of a cut---we say inside a \emph{cut value} for short.
+Preventing these situations from happening, thus forcing evaluation to follow the other (dashed) side of the diagram, is easy.
+It is enough to forbid the position of the reduced redex to be inside the left sub-term of a cut---we say inside a \emph{cut value} for short.
 It is however not enough, because cuts are also \emph{created}.
 Consider:

 Reducing inside the subtraction value $\exval$ leads to a \emph{later} breaking of the sub-term property by the $\axeone$ step, because the $\tololli$ step creates a cut with $\exvaltwo$ inside.
 Preventing these cases is tricky, because forbidding reducing subtraction values leads to cut elimination stopping too soon, without producing a cut-free term.
 In the $\l$-calculus, it corresponds to forbidding reducing inside arguments, which leads to \emph{head} reduction, that does not compute normal $\l$-terms.
 We shall then forbid reducing only subtraction values which are \emph{at risk} of becoming cuts.
 It might look like the dangerous positions are those in $\val$ in $\cuta\mval\mvar\mctxp{\suba\mvar\val\var\tm}$, i.e. those where the surrounding subtraction is involved in a cut.
-They are in fact more general.
+They are in fact more general, as a chain of dependencies can be involved.
 Consider the positions inside $\val$ in $\tm$ here:

+they are also dangerous, because they reduce to those of the previous kind.
+Thus, we need to ensure that the conclusion $\mvar$ of the subtraction is not \emph{hereditarely} involved in a cut.